XuRuihan/NNFormer/README.md

    ```
    The generated file `all_nasbench201.pt` will be saved in `./data/nasbench201/`.

-4. With the newest version, the absolute position embedding is no longer required.
-Then the augmentation makes no difference.

-   **Both PE and augmentation part are removed.**
-   > Run the following code to generate the augmented data file.
-   > ```
-   > python ac_aug_generate.py --dataset nasbench201 --data_path data/nasbench201/all_nasbench201.pt
-   > # python ac_aug_generate.py --dataset nasbench101 --data_path data/nasbench101/all_nasbench101.pt --n_percent 0.05
-   > ```
-   > The file of augmented data will be saved in `./data/nasbench201/`.

 ### Train NeuralFormer
 You can train NeuralFormer following the script below:
 ```